Mvrwvn/Riot-Manager/Readme.md

 pip install -r requirements.txt
 ```

-Extract all files and folders from "Source Code.zip" into a single folder the run this command.
+Extract all files and folders from "Source Code.zip" into a single folder then run this command.
 ```bash
 python main.py
 ```